nguyenthaominh/wordpress/wp-content/plugins/show-current-template/readme.txt

 * Fix showing included files at bottom when visitor visits the site.
 This issue was reported by @tsato.
 Thank you very much!

 = 0.4.0 =
-* Fix not showing all included files with WordPress version 5.4 or greater.
+* Fix not Hiển thịincluded files with WordPress version 5.4 or greater.
 * Clean up some code.

 = 0.3.4 =